econoalchemist/COLDCARD-MiddleGround/README.md

   <img width="605" height="378" src="Assets/Sparrow20.png">
 </p>

-Save those changes and then you should be able to conect to your BircoinCore node from your computer on the same local network.
+Save those changes and then you should be able to connect to your BircoinCore node from your computer on the same local network.
 Make sure you restart BitcoinCore after saving those changes.

 Now you are ready to configure Sparrow Wallet to talk to your BitcoinCore node.
 Once you have Sparrow Wallet installed and launched, you will be presented with an empty user interface.
 Navigate to `File` > `Preferences`.